-Hard maple is the obvious choice for my cutting boards both for practical and aesthetic reasons.
+Hard maple is the obvious choice for our cutting boards both for practical and aesthetic reasons.
 It's extremely durable, and wears slowly and evenly.
 Craftsmen consider it highly "workable" – a pleasure to cut, shape and finish with precision.
 And it's a very stable wood, which means that it resists warping, cracking, swelling and splitting due to the stresses of temperature and humidity.
-With maple, I can achieve exactly the shapes I want, and be assured they'll stay that way.
+With maple, we can achieve exactly the shapes we want, and be assured they'll stay that way.

 Because of its high density and fine, even grain, hard maple resists marring from knife cuts, and absorbs relatively little moisture from food.
-It also provides a pleasing finish – a smooth, even surface with an attractive luster.
-This is important to me, as I work to achieve a finish that is virtually liquid in its smoothness.
+It also provides a pleasing finish — a smooth, even surface with an attractive luster.
+This is important to us, as we work to achieve a finish that is virtually liquid in its smoothness.

 Sometimes known as Cabinet cherry or New England mahogany, black cherry is one of the most highly prized cabinet woods in North America.
 Woodworkers know why — it seems to cooperate with almost anything you might wish to ask of it.